 HOW SHOULD I FORMAT MY ENTRY?

 A full synopsis is required, detailing the story beginning, middle, and end.
 Can be brief, anywhere from 1-3 pages is typical.
-We'll also review video pitches through a private link or as an attached file.
-Whatever format you prefer that best exemplifies your idea.

 Also remove your name and contact information from the materials prior to submitting.